-Considering the fact that the European model of constitutional adjudication has developed after World War II, it is not surprising that the earliest versions of Turkish Constitutions, namely, Kanun-I Esasi, the Constitutions of 1921 and 1924 did not prescribe provisions on a constitutional review mechanism.
+The earliest versions of Turkish Constitutions, namely, Kanun-ı Esasi, the Constitutions of 1921 and 1924 did not prescribe provisions on a constitutional review mechanism.
+It is not surprising considering the fact that the European model of constitutional adjudication has developed after World War II.

-However, there were some provisions which bear hints of constitutionality review in the Kanun-i Esasi.
+However, there were some provisions which bear hints of constitutionality review in the Kanun-I Esasi.
 For instance, Article 115 adopted the principle of the supremacy of constitution by stating "No provision of the Constitution can, under any pretext whatsoever, be suspended or neglected."
 Similarly, Article 64 prescribed not a legal but a political review of constitutionality by stating "The Senate examines the bills or budget transmitted to it by the Chamber of Deputies.
-If in the course of the examination of a bill the Senate finds a provision contrary to the sovereign rights of the Sultan, the liberty, the Constitution, the territorial integrity of the Empire, the internal security of the country, the interests of the defence of the country, or to the morality, it rejects the bill definetevely by a vote assigning its reasons; or it sends the bill back, accompanied by its observations, to the Chamber of Deputies, demanding to amend or modify it in the sense of those observations."
+If in the course of the examination of a bill the Senate finds a provision contrary to the sovereign rights of the Sultan, the liberty, the Constitution, the territorial integrity of the Empire, the internal security of the country, the interests of the defense of the country, or to the morality, it rejects the bill definitively by a vote assigning its reasons; or it sends the bill back, accompanied by its observations, to the Chamber of Deputies, demanding to amend or modify it in the sense of those observations "

 The Constitution of 1921 was the founding Constitution of the Republic without any referral to the constitutional adjudication.
-In the subsequent Constitution of 1924, the supremacy of the constitution was explicitly recognised in Article 103: "None of the provisions of this Constitution may be arbitrarily modified on any pretext; neither may the enforcement of any provision be suspended.
+In the subsequent Constitution of 1924, the supremacy of the constitution was explicitly recognized in Article 103, which stipulated that: "None of the provisions of this Constitution may be arbitrarily modified on any pretext; neither may the enforcement of any provision be suspended.
 No law shall be in contradiction to the Constitution."
 However, the 1924 Constitution had not introduced any mechanism of constitutionality review yet.